 Each program has a specified allotment of time during which candidates are expected to complete the Practicum or FBR project.
-Those who do not complete the culminating experience within the time allotted will be automatically registered for the Practicum or FBR Continuation Course (1.5 credits per session for a total of 3 credits during a Fall or Spring Semester) and incur the cost for three additional graduate credit hours per semester, which will be charged at the appropriate cohort credit rate.
+Those who do not complete the culminating experience within the time allotted will be automatically registered for the Practicum or FBR Continuation Course (1.5 credits per session for a total of 3 credits during a Fall or Spring Semester) and incur the cost for continuation.